 I had to wonder what Goldhar was thinking to himself when he had to relay this information to me.
 This was an immensely talented, multi-award winning, Emmy-nominated icon.
-I can call him that because he paved the way for future African American sci-fi roles in Alien, and he played the Bond villain Kananga in Live and Let Die—an exclusive privilege on its own.
+I can call him that because he paved the way for future African American sci-fi roles in Alien, and he's been a Bond villain as Kananga in Live and Let Die—an exclusive privilege on its own.
 His actor credits list is 95 strong, so his reputation is intact.
 But despite all that, this showbiz legend wanted to speak about his lifelong association with aliens.

 While it would've been easy for me to dismiss the request as a strive for attention or simple delusion, the infinite examples of people claiming to have been abducted are out there.
 Yes, the irony of a legend from Alien talking about real life aliens sat with me, but I listened.
 Here are bits of that unfiltered, hour-long exchange that made me question whether Yaphet Kotto was telling me an amazing truth or something entirely imaginary.

 VICE: Well I guess we can get right down to it.
-I've been following you a while and this is the first time in years that I've seen you do an interview, and therefore, I haven't heard about this alien stuff.
+I've been following you a while and this is the first time in ages that I've seen you do an interview, and therefore, heard about this alien stuff.

 OK, so when did it officially start for you?

 It started when I was about nine or ten years old.
-I remember being told I couldn't go outside, so I would look out at the streets of my neighborhood in the Bronx, watching the kids play stickball.
+I remember being told I couldn't go outside, so I was looking out at the streets of Bronx New York watching the kids play stickball in a kneeling position.
 When I turned around, a figure was behind me, it was at least five or six feet tall with an elongated head.
 It appeared, then jumped to the back of me and disappeared.
 From that moment on, it was one experience after another which culminated into my sighting in the Philippines and during the filming of Alien.
 So you mentioned 50 years, this became a pattern for you?